openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.roaming/README.md

 ## Discovery

 Roaming adapters cannot be discovered, they can only be created manually.
-There can be only a single roaming adapter on a system.

 ## Bridge Configuration
+The Roaming bridge has an optional parameter `groupUIDs` that configures which Bluetooth adapters this roaming bridge will be monitored for the purpose of roaming devices. `groupUIDs` must be formatted as a comma separated list of Bluetooth adapter thing UID values.
+If the `groupUIDs` parameter is not specified or left empty then the Roaming adapter will track devices across all other Bluetooth adapters.

-The roaming bridge has a single parameter `backgroundDiscovery` that can be set to `true` or `false`.
+Additionally, the Roaming bridge has the parameter `backgroundDiscovery` that can be set to `true` or `false`.
 When set to `true`, a device discovered on any other adapter will have a corresponding `roaming` discovery.
 The `backgroundDiscovery` parameter is true by default.